MaheshR03/maheshr03/README.md

 ## Hi there 👋

+I'm Mahesh R. I completed my bachelors in CSE at GAT, Bangalore.
+I'm interested in Web dev, LLMs, Design and anything related to Tech.

+- 🔭 I’m currently working on personal projects to level up my development skills.
+Have a look at [My Portfolio](https://myportfolio-qk2m.vercel.app/)
+- 🌱 I’m recently built a react web based transcription & translation app to run ML models in the browser.
+Check it out [here](https://free-scribe-alpha.vercel.app/)
+- 👯 Want to collaborate?
+DM me on [Linkedin](https://www.linkedin.com/in/mahesh-r-179068294)

 <!--
 **MaheshR03/maheshr03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.